Skip to main content

 Geotab users can automate detection by creating a Log Data & Collisions report in MyGeotab and setting it to be sent only when at least one event is detected.
 When GPS jamming occurs, the report will be sent via email as an alert, prompting further investigation.

 Geotab is dedicated to maintaining a robust and stable system and will continue to make the GO devices as tamper-proof as possible.
-To learn more about Geotab’s security policies, please visit the Geotab Security Center.
+To learn more about Geotab’s security policies, visit the Geotab Security Center.

 Subscribe to get industry tips and insights